Student Loans Without a Cosigner

 Why is it recommended that I should apply for college student loans that don’t need a cosigner and have no credit check?

 It is always recommended that one should exhaust his/her federal aid options before applying for private sources of funding, and no federal student aid requires a cosigner or a credit check.
 Cosigner requirements and credit score checks are usually performed by private loan companies.
-One major benefit if these loans is the amazingly low interest rate, simple eligibility criteria, and flexible repayment options.
+One major benefit of these loans is the low interest rate, simple eligibility criteria, and flexible repayment options.

 As I was searching for private student loans without a cosigner and no credit check, I came across the term FAFSA application.
 What is this?

 A FAFSA application is a form that is required when applying for federal student aid.
-This application is mandatory and is an integral part of the whole aid application process.
+This application is an integral part of the whole aid application process.
 The FAFSA is used to collect information about the financial status of a student and their family.
 The federal government then analyzes each applicant’s information to determine their financial need and their eligibility for aid.